Elections in Mozambique: Frelimo regarded front-runner – DW – 10/07/2024

 Elections in Mozambique: Frelimo regarded front-runnerOctober 7, 2024

-Especially since August 24 — the day when the election campaign officially kicked off — the FRELIMO shade of red is seen everywhere.
+Especially since August 24 — the day when the election campaign officially kicked off — the Frelimo shade of red can be seen everywhere.

-The party has ruled the country uninterrupted since the African nation gained independence nearly 50 years ago, and it looks set to continue on that path.
+Frelimo has ruled Mozambique uninterrupted since the African nation gained independence nearly 50 years ago, and it looks set to continue on that path.

 The new kid on the block: Daniel Chapo

-President Filipe Nyusi, who has led the country for 10 years, is not allowed to run again after completing two terms.
-FRELIMO had to find a fresh candidate: 47-year-old Daniel Chapo, the governor of Inhambane province for the past eight years.
+But President Filipe Nyusi, who has led the country for 10 years, is not allowed to run again after completing two terms.
+Frelimo had to find a fresh candidate: The 47-year-old Daniel Chapo has been the governor of Inhambane province for the past eight years.

 A fractured opposition

-However, compared to FRELIMO's campaign, the others are barely noticeable in everyday life: A few scattered posters on major avenues in the cities — that's typically all there is to see of FRELIMO's opponents.
+However, compared to the ruling party's campaign, the others are barely noticeable in everyday life: A few scattered posters on major avenues in the cities are typically all there is to see of Frelimo's opponents.

-With a such a fairly small and fractured opposition, Daniel Chapo comes across as overly confident in his campaign — as if his victory is a foregone conclusion.
-This has, however, also earned him some criticism for coming across as arrogant and presumptuous:
+With a such a fairly small and fractured opposition, Daniel Chapo is coming across as overly confident in his campaign — as if his victory is a foregone conclusion.
+This has, however, also earned him some criticism, with some describing him as arrogant and presumptuous:

-"People go to the hospital, and forget that it was built by FRELIMO.
-They take medicine, and forget that it was imported by FRELIMO.
-And when they feel better, they say FRELIMO hasn't done anything for our country.
-I call that ingratitude," said the assertive candidate.
+"People go to the hospital, and forget that it was built by Frelimo.
+They take medicine, and forget that it was imported by Frelimo.
+And when they feel better, they say Frelimo hasn't done anything for our country.
+I call that ingratitude," he said.

 Opposing candidates with little motivation